ViaQ/elasticsearch-templates/templates/fedora_ci/README.md

   `properties`: empty section that is populated with the content from [fields.yml](fields.yml)
 `order`: order of the template. lower order templates are applied first.
 `settings`: various settings
-`template`: the pattern of indices that will be matched by this template
+`index_patterns`: the pattern of indices that will be matched by this template

 template.yml
 ----------